GovernorFancyPants/desolaterunner/_drafts/the-anatomy-of-a-dnf.md

 I think this is universal and I've had the exact same experience on every single one of my DNF's.
 Even the once where I was completely sure I didn't have any other choice, there was still this tiny little seed of doubt in me that kept on growing.
 It's human to forget painful things fast, it's ingrained in us, if not we would never try to do something hard and painful ever again and our minds are remarkably good at distinguishing between good bad and bad bad.

-In the end I think you do need to trust your gut but at the same time I think it's healthy to challenge that initially urge to quit.
+In the end I think you do need to trust your gut but at the same time I think it's healthy to challenge that initial urge to quit.
 The only way to get better at this is to look back and learn from your own experiences.
 And if don't have your own, maybe you can learn some from mine.
 So here's the anatomy of my DNF.

 **UTMB**